Radiation Therapy

 What is radiation therapy?

 Radiation therapy, or radiotherapy, is the use of radiation to safely treat and manage cancer.
-Radiation oncologists use radiation to eradicate cancer cells, reduce their growth or relieve symptoms of cancer.
+Radiation oncologists prescribe treatment, and our radiation therapists then use radiation to eradicate cancer cells, reduce their growth or relieve symptoms of cancer.

 How is radiation therapy delivered?